-- 1. Talk to peer companies you admire to get referrals what are they using to address your priority use cases? - 2.
-Seek out case studies from industry events and publications of how companies are addressing problems similar to your use cases. - 3.
-Since this vendor will hopefully turn into a long-term partner, look beyond the product offering and dig into the business of potential vendors. - How long have they been in business? - Have they always been cloud, or are they adapting from on-premise software? - How often do they improve their products (will my 'asset' appreciate over time?) - Are they publicly traded or owned by private equity?
+- 2. Seek out case studies from industry events and publications of how companies are addressing problems similar to your use cases. - 3.
+Since this vendor should turn into a long-term partner, look beyond the product offering and dig into the business of potential vendors. - How long have they been in business? - Have they always been cloud, or are they adapting from on-premise software? - How often do they improve their products (will my 'asset' appreciate over time?) - Are they publicly traded or owned by private equity?